 - Purchase the complete Expat Arrivals Mumbai Guide (PDF)

-One of India's busiest, most populated commercial centres, there are various options for getting around in Mumbai.
-Public transport is often overcrowded and foreigners who can afford it usually prefer private transportation.
-But driving in this bustling metropolis isn't easy so most expats hire a local driver to navigate its streets.
+While expats concerned about their cost of living may opt for public transport, foreigners who can afford it usually prefer private transport.
+That said, driving in this bustling metropolis isn't easy so most expats hire a local driver to navigate its streets.

 Public transport in Mumbai

 The Mumbai Metro currently has one line which serves 12 stations.
 Several additional lines are in various stages of planning, approval and construction.
 Carriages are air-conditioned and comfortable.

-Buses are an important part of the city's public transport network, but overcrowding and their vulnerability to traffic jams mean that few expats use them.
-Some buses are air-conditioned and are the recommended choice for expats that do decide to use the bus.
+Buses are an important part of the city's public transport network, allowing those working in Mumbai to commute, and connecting areas of Mumbai where other modes of transport are limited.
+However, overcrowding and vulnerability to traffic jams mean that few expats frequently use buses.
+Some buses are air-conditioned and are the recommended choice for expats that do decide to travel by bus.

 Taxis in Mumbai

 Taxis are the most common form of transport for expats travelling short distances.
-They can either be hailed on the street, at taxi ranks, or in advance over the phone.
+They can be hailed on the street, at taxi ranks or in advance over the phone.
 All taxis have meters and are obligated to use them – if a driver doesn't want to use theirs, expats should insist that it be turned on or otherwise catch a different taxi.

 Driving in Mumbai